-In some ways this verse is a companion with the first verse of this passage.
+In some ways, this verse is a companion to the first verse of this passage.
 Jesus is superior to the message of the prophets.
 And he is superior to the angels as well.
 This idea of superiority to the angels will be developed further in the rest of this first chapter of Hebrews.

 The other question concerns the name that he has inherited.
 There are a number of possibilities that have been proposed for what this name is.
 But ‘Son’ seems to fit best in the context.
 He is called Son five times in this first chapter.
 And never called anything else.

 But has he not always been Son?
-Yes he has.
+Yes, he has.
 But in his providing purification for sins, his name took on new significance.
-Now, in addition to creator, he is redeemer.
+Now, in addition to creator, he is also a redeemer.

 - Hebrews: An Introduction

 - Hebrews: A Warning to Pay Attention (2:1-4)